NYS Pass-Through Entity Tax

 Rather than the individual shareholders/partners being responsible for paying the tax, the pass-through entities (PTEs) will pay the tax.
 Partnerships and S corporations that pay the PTET are allowed a tax deduction against their ordinary business income without regard to the $10,000 SALT limitation.
 And if you haven’t been itemizing your deductions on your personal tax return because the standard deduction has been greater than your otherwise deductible expenses, the PTET provides for additional deductions that weren’t available to you previously.

 Each year, NY partnerships and/or S corporations must make an annual election to participate in this program.
 The election is made online with the New York Department of Taxation and Finance through a business’ online services account.
-Once made, the entity is responsible for filing and paying all required tax returns and payments for that year; the election may not be revoked.
-Elections cannot be made by tax professionals, only by authorized individuals (partner, shareholder, etc.) of the business.
-The election for the 2021 tax year must be made by October 15, 2021.
-In subsequent years, the election was made by March 15th.
-To simplify the process for you and ensure you do not miss this extremely important deadline, our RBT professional team has created a shortcut on our website with step by step instructions on how to complete your PTET annual election.
+Once made, the entity is responsible for filing and paying all required tax returns and payments for that year.
+The election may be revoked up until March 15 of the year it is made; then, it is irrevocable.

 The annual return will report the PTE taxable income, total tax liability, and the direct share of PTET that is available to each owner as a tax credit.
 This PTET credit, equal to 100% of the tax paid, will be claimed by the owner on their personal New York tax return.
-Certain trust owners may also be eligible for to claim the PTET credit.
+Certain trust owners may also be eligible to claim the PTET credit.
 Corporation and partnership owners are not eligible for PTET credits and therefore, PTET won’t be paid on their shares of the income.

 Resident owners of a PTE may claim a resident tax credit on Form IT-112-R for the payment of another state’s PTET by their partnership or S corporation.
-For tax years prior to 2021, the resident tax credit was only allowed if the tax was assessed and paid by the resident individual.

 The PTET has brought challenges and complexities with it.
-The silver lining is an opportunity for significant federal tax savings for NY business owners.
+The silver lining is an opportunity for significant Federal tax savings for NY business owners.
 Please contact our team of dedicated professionals if you’d like to discuss if and how this program can benefit you and your business.